Call for guard of honour at 'hero' Royal Navy veteran's funeral in Peterborough

 A plea for military veterans to form a guard of honour at a ‘hero’ grandfather’s funeral in Peterborough next week.

-Now the former Royal Navy sergeant’s granddaughter, Chops Carter, is calling for fellow veterans to form a guard of honour at his funeral.
+Now the former army sergeant’s granddaughter, Chops Carter, is calling for fellow veterans to form a guard of honour at his funeral.

 Chops said: “He was in the Navy to begin with.
 He was on HMS Glory when Japan signed the ceasefire.